its-azharmalik/whatsapp-yatri/README.md

 The WhatsApp bot created by this project allows users to enter their pickup location, destination, and other necessary details such as the date and time of travel.
 The bot then checks for available cabs in the area and provides users with a list of options to choose from.
 Once a user selects a cab, the bot takes care of the booking process, providing users with confirmation and all the necessary details regarding their ride.

-The Namma Yatri app is designed to be user-friendly and intuitive, with a simple and easy-to-use interface.
+The WhatsApp Yatri app is designed to be user-friendly and intuitive, with a simple and easy-to-use interface.
 The project is open-source, and developers are encouraged to contribute to the project, add new features, and improve its overall functionality.

-Overall, Namma Yatri is a promising project that has the potential to revolutionize the way people book cabs.
+Overall, WhatsApp Yatri is a promising project that has the potential to revolutionize the way people book cabs.
 With its easy-to-use WhatsApp bot and seamless booking process, it has the potential to become a go-to platform for users looking for a hassle-free and convenient way to book cabs.

 ## Prerequisites